 Alternatively, some providers will use your individual share of total partnership income, based on your SA302 tax calculations.

-Income is usually averaged over the last two year's accounts/tax calcs, but some banks and building societies can use the latest year, aiding affordability.
+Income is usually averaged over the last two year's accounts or tax calculations and corresponding tax year overviews, but some banks and building societies can use the latest year, aiding affordability.

 Can I get a LLP mortgage if I have bad credit?

 Yes.
 All lenders have their own criteria and tolerance for adverse credit applications.
 But there are a few key factors determining whether they'll proceed with your application, including: